alexanderwende/component/docs/guide.md

 ### Templates

 * Defining a template
+  * Inline
+  * Importing template from template module (ts file which exports template function)
-* Injecting helpers into a template
+* Injecting helpers into a template (see accordion-panel.ts)
 * lit-html documentation link

 ### Styles